liangkangenpc/liangkangenpc.github.io/README.md

 ## Projects
 -	Liang, K., Leurent, F., & Le Boennec, R. (2024).
 Is commuting a daily behaviour?
 Rhythmic evidence in France, as of 2019.
 Transportation, 1-43.
 -	Leurent, F., & Liang, K. (2022).
 How Do Individual Walk Lengths and Speeds, Together with Alighting Flow, Determine the Platform Egress Times of Train Users?.
 Journal of Advanced Transportation, 2022.
 -	Liang, K., & Leurent, F. (2025).
 Commuting Patterns and Emissions in Paris-Île-de-France: A Comparative Study of Interregional and Intraregional Travel.
-Oral presentation at TRB and Submission at TRR.
+Transportation Research Record, 2679(12), 188-200.